Live Images

 KDE earns a small commission when you use this link.

-First set up Snap on your system, you can then install packages from the Store or through Plasma Discover.
+For other distos you may need to set up Snap on your system, you can then install packages from the Store or through Plasma Discover.